qutip/qutip/doc/installation.rst

 +----------------+--------------+-----------------------------------------------------+

-As of version 2.2, QuTiP includes an optional Fortran-based Monte Carlo solver that has a substantial performance benefit when compared with the Python-based solver.
+As of version 2.2, QuTiP includes an optional Fortran-based Monte Carlo solver that has a performance benefit when compared with the Python-based solver for small system sizes.
 In order to install this package you must have a Fortran compiler (for example gfortran) and BLAS development libraries.
 At present, these packages are only tested on the Linux and OS X platforms.

 .. _install-platform-independent: